Quansight/Quansight-website/apps/labs/posts/numpy-python-api-cleanup.md

 * Redundant or misleading aliases for dtypes and functions should be removed.
 * There should be a clear distinction between what is private and what is public (the concept of a "semi-private" API member should be avoided).
+* Concretely define the NumPy API and remove internal usages of `import *`.

-The desired result was to contribute to a well-defined, unambiguous public API, that is easy for learning and searching through it, with ideally only one way to do a specific thing.
+The desired result was to end up with a well-defined, unambiguous public API, that is easy for learning and searching through it, with ideally only one way to do a specific thing.